 9. Requirements Lifecycle (Hypothesis -> Bless -> Evidence -> Revise)

-Wednesday, 6:50 a.m., lab hallway quiet, the thermal verification log shows the board thermal limit set to 65 °C while the full-load chamber test at 40 °C ambient shows the control board measuring above 70 °C.
+Wednesday, 6:50 a.m.
+The thermal verification log shows the board thermal limit set to 65 °C, while the full-load chamber test at 40 °C ambient shows the control board measuring above 70 °C.

 The program ran thermal management work — redesigning airflow, shifting components, iterating the layout — trying to bring the board temperature below the limit.